 Can I eat tempura on a keto diet?

-Tempura is fried in a wheat-flour and cold-water batter, which adds approximately 8–12g of net carbs per piece.
+Tempura is fried in a wheat-flour batter that adds approximately 8–12g of net carbs per piece.
 It’s not suitable for strict keto.
-For a keto-compatible alternative at a Japanese restaurant, order shio yakitori (salt-grilled skewers), sashimi, or agedashi tofu made with a minimal coating.
-If you cook tempura at home, a thin coating of almond flour or cornstarch significantly reduces the carb count.
+For a keto-compatible alternative, order shio yakitori (salt-grilled skewers), sashimi, or grilled fish.
+If you cook tempura at home, a thin coating of almond flour significantly reduces the carb count.

 What are the best low-carb alternatives to rice in Japanese cooking?

-Keto Japanese food isn’t about restriction — it’s about knowing which traditional elements already align with a low-carb lifestyle.
-Sashimi, miso, konjac, seaweed, and yakitori have been eaten in Japan for centuries, and they are nutritional powerhouses for modern low-GI eating.
-Once you understand the pattern (fresh protein + fermented umami + fiber-rich vegetables), navigating any Japanese menu becomes second nature.
+Keto Japanese food isn’t about restriction — it’s about recognizing which traditional elements already align with a low-carb lifestyle.
+Sashimi, miso, konjac, seaweed, yakitori, and matcha have been eaten in Japan for centuries, and they are nutritional powerhouses for modern keto eating.
+Once you understand the pattern — fresh protein, fermented umami, fiber-rich vegetables — navigating any Japanese menu becomes second nature.

 Advertisements